East Germany: Music

 A special feature of GDR culture is the broad spectrum of German rock bands.
 The Puhdys and Karat were some of the most popular mainstream bands in East Germany.
-Like most mainstream acts, they were members of the SED, appeared in state-run popular youth magazines such as Neues Leben and Magazin.
-Other popular rock bands were Wir, City, Silly and Pankow.
+Like most mainstream acts, they were members of the SED and appeared in state-run popular youth magazines such as Neues Leben and Magazin.
+Other popular rock bands were Wir, City, Silly, and Pankow.
 Most of these artists recorded on the state-owned AMIGA label.
-All were required to open live performances and albums with the East German national anthem.

-Schlager, which was very popular in the west, also gained a foothold early on in East Germany, and numerous musicians, such as Gerd Christian, Uwe Jensen, and Hartmut Schulze-Gerlach gained national fame.
+The schlager genre, which was very popular in the West, also gained a foothold early on in East Germany, and numerous musicians, such as Gerd Christian, Uwe Jensen, and Hartmut Schulze-Gerlach gained national fame.
 From 1962 to 1976, an international schlager festival was held in Rostock, garnering participants from between 18 and 22 countries each year.
 The city of Dresden held a similar international festival for schlager musicians from 1971 until shortly before reunification.
 There was a national schlager contest hosted yearly in Magdeburg from 1966 to 1971 as well.